UCLComputerScience/COMP0016_2020_21_Team25/API Plugin/README.md

 Note that the value of `error_code_name` must be of type string.

-If the API does not return a HTTP status code, only a default catch-all error message can be defined in the secma and this field can safely be omitted.
+If the API does not return an HTTP status code, only a default catch-all error message should be defined in the schema and this field can safely be omitted.

 ### Error Messages